microsoft/PPCC25-ALM/docs/labs/lab2/lab2.md

    ![Conflict](assets/makerPortalConflict.png)

 1. **Handle the conflict**
+You can choose how you will handle this conflict.
+   - If you decide to keep changes from your environment, select **Keep current changes**.
+      - You will still need to commit your changes to update the repository.
+This will override the changes that were made directly in the repository.
+   - If you decide to take the changes from your reporitory, select **Accept Incoming Changes**
+      - This will discard the changes from your environment.
+After that, select **Pull** to bring the changes from the repository into your environment.

 **Scenario:** You've now simulated a real-world development situation where two developers are working on the same solution simultaneously: